An Introduction to Electroplating in Engineering and Manufacturing

 - Increased thermal range

 Electroplating transforms a non-conductive plastic surface to one that conducts electricity.
 This means that manufacturers of electronic components used in automobiles, planes, spacecraft, and a myriad of other products can build lighter products that conduct electricity.
-The metal coating can also be used to reflect damaging light away from the surface of a plastic object, and serve as a barrier against detrimental substances, wear, and corrosion.
+The metal coating can also be used to reflect damaging light away from the surface of a plastic object, and serve as a barrier against detrimental substances, wear, corrosion, and EMI.
 A metal coating can also help reduce energy dissipation.

 Manufacturers get plastic parts electroplated in order to protect the parts from chemicals that could damage them, slow down corrosion, and increase wear and strength.
 The process can also be used to create an impression of increased quality and luxury.

 Thermoplastics are commonly used in 3D printing components and parts, specifically polycarbonate, polystyrene, polyacetal, polypropylene, and blended nylons.
 However, some 3D printing methods are also able to extrude parts using titanium, steel, and wax, materials that are very rarely plated.